dmlloyd/dmlloyd.github.io/_posts/2008-11-12-XNIO-1-1-1-GA-Released.md

 categories:
 date: 2008-11-12 18:39:00
 ---
- The release available on [the downloads page](http://www.jboss.org/xnio/downloads/ "") .
+ The release available on <a href="http://www.jboss.org/xnio/downloads/">the downloads page</a>.
 This is a bugfix release; I encourage all users of 1.1.0.GA to upgrade.

 Here's the list of changes: